Substance Abuse and Addiction Treatment Resources in Pueblo

 Pueblo Drug & Alcohol Rehab, Detox & Treatment Resources

 The town of Pueblo is located in Southern Colorado, where the Arkansas River and Fountain Creek meet.
 The city is home to art galleries, Colorado State University-Pueblo and many nearby outdoor activities.
 Like many areas of the country, Pueblo is also struggling with high rates of substance abuse.
 You may be one of the people seeking help to stop the misuse of alcohol or drugs.
-A great place to start is by finding a drug rehab center in Pueblo, CO.
-On the other hand, if your misuse centers on alcohol, find an alcohol rehab center in Pueblo, CO.
+A great place to start is by finding a drug rehab center in Pueblo.
+On the other hand, if your misuse centers on alcohol, find an alcohol rehab center in Pueblo.

 Part of the problem is the fact that Pueblo County also has one of the highest rates in the nation of prescriptions issued for opioids.
 Many people misuse these legal prescription painkillers unwittingly.
 Later, when they cannot refill their prescriptions, they turn to illegal sources for opioids.
 Those street drugs may ease their pain, but they may also include a mixture of deadly fentanyl.
 Many use highly addictive heroin as a substitute for prescription opioids.
 You should know that only a dedicated, structured recovery program can set people on a sober path again, not punishment for something people have no control over.

-If you or someone you love is struggling with drug or alcohol misuse, there is help available at Pueblo alcohol rehab and Pueblo drug rehab centers.
+If you or someone you love is struggling with drug or alcohol misuse, there is help available at Pueblo alcohol rehab and drug rehab centers.
 There’s no reason to feel ashamed to seek that help.
 People from all socioeconomic situations in Colorado find themselves caught up in the struggle to fight substance abuse disorder.
-Familiarize yourself with the options for drug rehab in Pueblo, CO or for alcohol rehab in Pueblo, CO.
+Familiarize yourself with the options for drug rehab in Pueblo or for alcohol rehab.
 Get on the road to recovery today.